About Us

 We have a dedicated team who, with the support of the Officers, deal with the day to day business of the Society.
 They design and organise our services and between them are able to draw on significant resources to assist our members:

-Tony Steiner, Executive Director
+Tony Steiner, CHIEF Executive

 The Devon and Somerset Law Society